ysyk2021/the-art-of-gratitude-journaling-using-gratitude-journaling-for-a-more-positive-and-fulfilling-life/src/chapter-6.md

 ----------

 Overcoming challenges in gratitude journaling is an essential part of developing a sustainable and fulfilling practice.
 By addressing resistance, managing negative thoughts and emotions, and staying motivated, individuals can create a more positive and productive gratitude journaling practice that supports their overall well-being.

-In the following chapters, we will explore additional tools and techniques for gratitude journaling, as well as tips for developing a personalized and sustainable gratitude practice.